watchtowerlabs/wd-client/docs/environment_variables.rst

 :Required: *No*
 :Description:
    Path to move output files once they are completed.
-   Preserving output files is disabled if set to empty.
+   If set to empty, output files are deleted (default).
+   Make sure to have enough storage available as the selected folder will continuously grow (about 30MB for a 5 minute observation).

 SATNOGS_INCOMPLETE_OUTPUT_PATH